sergiy79/codecombat/Summer-Project-Ideas-List.md

 Here are some ideas that would make good summer projects for student developers.
 They run from beginner-level up to crazy compiler stuff and everything in between.
 This is a very friendly project to work on–although CodeCombat's GitHub has only been open a month at the time of writing, it already has 49 contributors from around the world, from novices to pros.
 CodeCombat is written in CoffeeScript (it's basically just JavaScript), so pretty much any project will use that as a base language.

+Students wanting to submit a proposal should first jump in our [HipChat room](https://www.hipchat.com/g3plnOKqa) and start talking to us about what they're passionate about doing and find the perfect project idea.
+It'd also be helpful to [get your development environment set up](https://github.com/codecombat/codecombat/wiki/Developer-environment) and make a small pull request or two to get a great feel for the project.
+You can submit any idea, not just the ones on this list.
+You should also [sign up as an Archmage](http://codecombat.com/contribute/archmage) and [follow our forum](http://discourse.codecombat.com/).

+# Projects

 1. [Add More Programming Languages](#wiki-languages)
 1. [Devise Mobile-Friendly Programming Interface](#wiki-mobile)
 1. [Integrate WebGL Renderer](#wiki-webgl)